 The idea that humanity is computing something large, but something that is meaningful in human terms seems pretty similar to my definition of fate, above.
 A master narrative.

 If you liked this post, you might like The patterns that we’re made of.
-It’s similar and perhaps better.
+It’s similar, somewhat less existential, and perhaps more uplifting.